 However, these fluffy black cats can be a bit “talkative” when you ignore them for too long.

 Looking for one of the largest fluffy black cat breeds?
 Check out these two beauties!

 Are you looking for black cat breeds with green eyes?
 Then you can’t go wrong with the adorable and mysterious Bombay, the only cat exclusively in black.

 The Bombay is a short-haired crossbreed between the American shorthair and the Burmese.

 Being a mix between American Shorthair and Burmese, Bombay cats have a deep black coat, similar to the black Indian leopard.

 It was also named after a city in India where black panthers are quite common.

 I bet you’ll love the strikingly glossy smooth black coat and bright yellow eyes.
 And what’s more?
 It’s the only cat breed that comes in one color exclusively.

-Considering they retain the American Shorthair’s personality and the Burmese’s athletic body, there’s nothing not to like with this cat breed.
+Considering they retain the American Shorthair’s personality and the Burmese’s athletic body, there’s nothing not to like with this cat breed starting with B.